nguyensjsu/fa21-202-tomato-town/README.md

 # Tomato Town
 The game we created is called Pit Escape.
 It is an action-packed endless beat-em-up-esque game.
 One of the main attacks is a single ball that you can throw around.
-You must pick up the ball to use it again.
+This ball is known as a minion and you must pick it up to use it again.

 # Video Links
 User Story Video: https://www.youtube.com/watch?v=Bqckl0iieC8<br>